-Comment: The interpreter has a twofold duty: (1) to ensure that the proceedings in English reflect precisely what was said by the limited English proficient (LEP) person or speech or hearing impaired person, and (2) to place the LEP or speech or hearing impaired person on an equal footing with those who understand English.
+The interpreter has a twofold duty: (1) to ensure that the proceedings in English reflect precisely what was said by the LEP, speech impaired, or hard of hearing person; and (2) to place the LEP, speech impaired, or hard of hearing person on an equal footing with those who understand English.
 This creates an obligation to conserve every element of information contained in a source language communication when it is rendered in the target language.

 Therefore, interpreters are obligated to apply their best skills and judgment to preserve faithfully the meaning of what is said in court, including the style and register of speech.
-Verbatim or literal oral interpretations are not appropriate when they distort the meaning of the source language, but every spoken statement, even if it appears non-responsive, obscene, rambling or incoherent should be interpreted.
+Verbatim or literal oral interpretations are not appropriate when they distort the meaning of the source language, but every spoken statement, even if it appears non-responsive, obscene, rambling, or incoherent should be interpreted.
 This includes apparent misstatements.

-Interpreters should never interject their own words, phrases or expressions.
+Interpreters should never interject their own words, phrases, or expressions.
 They should convey the emotional emphasis of the speaker without reenacting or mimicking the speaker's emotions or dramatic gestures.

-Sign language interpreters, however, must employ all of the visual cues that the language they are interpreting for requires- including facial expressions, body language and hand gestures.
+Sign language interpreters, however, must employ all of the visual cues that the language they are interpreting for requires, including facial expressions, body language, and hand gestures.
 Sign language interpreters, therefore, should ensure that court participants do not confuse these essential elements of the interpreted language with inappropriate interpreter conduct.